cwruquants/resources/README.md

 ### I just got here, what is Quantitative Finance?
 What is a quant?
 Don't worry, we have a place for you too.
 Please watch these videos (in any order):
 <li><a href="https://www.youtube.com/watch?v=cVXQ-pxNuI4">First introduction to careers in finance</a></li>
+<li><a href="https://www.youtube.com/c/dimitribianco">Dimitri Blanco (Youtube)</a> is regarded as one of the most trustworthy public sources about quantitative finance.
+He currently works as a quant. researcher, and makes a lot of videos about industry and his opinions on various aspects.</li>